Captain Hollywood Project: “Love Is Not Sex”

 and "Impossible") and the album ("Love Is Not Sex").
 The first single "More and More" quickly became a worldwide crossover hit when released in July 1992.
-The single was a massive hit in Germany, where it remained No.1 for three weeks.
-By 1993, the single had reached the No.1 position for 2 weeks on the US Billboard Maxi singles charts while also reaching No.1 on charts in Canada and Switzerland.
-In Austria, France and Italy the single charted at No.2 and in the UK and Holland at No. 3.
-In Sweden, Denmark and all Scandinavian territories 'More and More" reached the No 5. position.
-It also came in at No.6 in Spain and No.8 in China.
+The single was a massive hit in Germany, where it remained #1 for three weeks.
+By 1993, the single had reached the #1 position for 2 weeks on the US Billboard Maxi singles charts, while also reaching #1 on charts in Canada and Switzerland.
+In Austria, France and Italy the single charted at #2 and in the UK and Holland at #3.
+In Sweden, Denmark and all Scandinavian territories "More and More" reached the #5 position.
+It also came in at #6 in Spain and #8 in China.
 The single was also a massive hit in Russia.
 Because of the massive commercial success of the single worldwide, the single quickly became a major influence on record labels and music producers in Europe.
 For this reason, Harrison is often regarded by many critics to be "The Pioneer of Eurodance".
-In January 1993, the follow-up single "Only with You" was released.
+In December 1992, the follow-up single "Only with You" was released.
 It became a Top 5 hit in Austria, Belgium, Germany, Sweden and Switzerland and was later certified Gold in Germany for reaching 250,000 commercial sales.
-The single also became a Top 10 hit in the U.S Billboard charts.
+The single also became a Top 10 hit in the U.S. Billboard charts.
 In March 1993, the debut Captain Hollywood Project album, "Love Is Not Sex" was released.
 The album tracks "All I Want" and "Impossible" were later picked from the album to be singles and were released early in 1994.
 "All I Want" and "Impossible" both became Top 20 worldwide hits when released.